Enhancing Quantum Annealing via entanglement distribution: Distributing non-local couplings

+Assume that we have a continuously varying time-dependent Hamiltonian $H(t)$, which can be separated into local $H_L(t)$ and non-local $H_N(t)$ components such that $H(t)=H_L(t)+H_N(t)$.
+The local Hamiltonian describes the evolution through the local fields and couplings which are natively available to the annealing hardware.
+The non-local Hamiltonian represents couplings that are simulated through distribution (LOCC).
+It may couple qubits within the same processor, or qubits between separate processors, depending on the application.
+Fig. \ref{fig:example-net} visualizes the distinction between local and non-local Hamiltonians.

-The evolution process which happens in quantum annealing can be expressed as a unitary operator, with the use of a time-ordered exponential (\ref{eq:trotter_Ut}).
-The process can then be decomposed into a sequence of $M$ unitary operators (\ref{eq:trotter_Ut_prod}).
+The continuous evolution given by $H(t)$ can be expressed as an unitary operator, with the use of a time-ordered exponential (\ref{eq:trotter_Ut}).
+The process can then be digitized into a sequence of $M$ unitary operators (\ref{eq:trotter_Ut_prod}).